vimalabs/VIMABench/README.md

 </div>

 VIMA-Bench is a newly introduced task suite and benchmark for learning general robot manipulation with multimodal prompts.
-It features 17 representative meta-tasks with multimodal prompt templates, which can be procedurally instantiated into thousands of individual tasks by various combinations of textures and tabletop objects.
+It features 17 representative tasks with multimodal prompt templates, which can be procedurally instantiated into thousands of individual instances by various combinations of textures and tabletop objects.
 It also establishes a 4-level protocol to evaluate progressively stronger generalization capabilities, from randomized object placement to novel tasks altogether.
 Finally, it provides a massive imitation dataset with 650K successful trajectories and multimodal prompts to learn general robot manipulation.

 # Installation
 VIMA-Bench requires Python ≥ 3.9.
 We have tested on Ubuntu 20.04 and Mac OS X. Installing VIMA-Bench is as simple as: